alexguerra-dev/elegant-mess/README.md

 > Vibe coding _should_ be **fun**.
 Right?
 If it was not fun why would we do it?

 ![a girl in a green shirt is scratching her head in front of a crowd](https://media.tenor.com/7XIFkNynPpEAAAAC/sailor-moon-makoto-kino.gif)

+Things I would like to know.

+- What is the difference between using the anchor tag and the NextJS link component?
+- ...
+(Put more questions here)